filippovarini/sharktrack/sharktrack-user-guide.md

 SharkTrack is free, and it makes us super-happy when people use it, so we put it out there as a downloadable model that is easy to use.
 That means we don't know who's using it unless you contact us, so please please [email us](mailto:fppvrn@gmail.com?subject=SharkTrackUser) and star this repo if you find it useful!

 ## Quick Tutorial
-If you prefer using Anaconda, or find any error with the following instructions, move to the [Step by Step](#step-by-step) guide.
+If you don't have experience with Python or you find any error with the following instructions, move to the [Step by Step](#step-by-step) guide.
 1. Clone SharkTrack
     ```bash
     git clone https://github.com/filippovarini/sharktrack.git